morita657/Item-Catalog/README.md

 This project is part of the Full Stack Web Developer nanodegree from udacity.
 The project utilizes the [Full Stack Foundations](https://classroom.udacity.com/courses/ud088) and [Authentication and Authorization](https://classroom.udacity.com/courses/ud330).

 ## Usage
-Download this repository and run on your machine or go here
+Download this repository and run on your machine or go [here](https://gentle-dusk-10501.herokuapp.com/).

 ## The purpose of this project